Caitlyn has a passion for food and fitness, two things that can compliment each other—or not!

 A lot of people use work schedules as a reason why they can't go to the gym.
 Working eight hours at the office, then making the commute back home, followed by carrying out errands, chores, and making dinner can leave no time to go to the gym after work, and not many people want to wake up an hour earlier to go to the gym before, so what can somebody do?

 Many places offer an hour lunch break, which is plenty of time to go to the gym (so long as it's near the office).
-Use that time to get in a quick workout instead of eating lunch, and then eat at the desk.
+Why not eat at your desk, and use that time instead to get in a quick workout.

 5. Commute to Work the Green Way